 We plan to continue to fund our operating and capital funding needs through sales of additional equity or other forms of financing.
 We may also consider pursuing strategic partnerships for clinical development and commercialization of our product candidates.
 The sale of additional equity would result in additional dilution to our shareholders.

 Cash Flows

-The following table provides information regarding our cash flows for the years ended December 31, 2020 and 2019 (in thousands):
+The following table provides information regarding our cash flows for the three months ended March 31, 2021 and 2020, as well as for the years ended December 31, 2020 and 2019 (in thousands):